IBM/Hyperledger-Fabric-for-Trusted-IoT/README.md

 You have completed prerequired steps for the network deployment.
 Now, you will deploy the Hyperledger Fabric components, Certificate Authority, Orderer, and Peers to your cluster.

-> Note: In the following step, wait your deployments status to become running to prevent any conflicts.
+> Note: In the following step, wait for your deployments status to become running to prevent any conflicts.
 You can see your pod status by executing "kubectl get pods"

 ```bash
 $ cd ../network-deployment